dwave-examples/graph-coloring/README.md

 Let's go through the sections of code in the graph coloring problem:

+* Initialize the DQM object
 * Define the graph
 * Define the linear bias dictionary.
 The gradient method is used to implement the condition described above, of penalizing color k by bias k.
-* Define the connectivity dictionary, which is the edges of the graph
 * Define the quadratic dictionary.
 For each (node1, node2) edge in the graph, define the 16 color combinations, and penalize only the cases which have the same color.
-* Solve the problem using the DQM client
+* Solve the problem using the DQM solver
 * Check that the solution is valid - nodes connected by edges should have different colors.

 ## License